 During 14 NFL seasons, Sanders made a total of $33.6 million in his football career.
 His salary accounts for $17.5 million while $12.7 million was made for signing bonuses and $3.325 million were roster bonuses.

 Sanders made a seven-figure salary in five of his 14 professional football seasons, with the highest salary of his first five seasons being $825,000.
 In his first nine seasons, he had a salary over one million dollars just once.
 That came in his one year for the 49ers at $1.13 million.

 In the 1988 MLB June Amateur Draft, Sanders was taken by the New York Yankees in the 30th round.
-He played two seasons with the Yankees, playing in 71 games and hitting just .178 at the plate.
-He also played for the Atlanta Braves, Cincinnati Reds and San Francisco Giants in nine seasons from 1989-2001.
+He played two seasons with the Yankees, playing in 71 games and hitting .178 with just five home runs.
+The outfielder also played for the Atlanta Braves, Cincinnati Reds and San Francisco Giants in nine seasons from 1989-2001.

 In nine seasons, Sanders made a total of about $12.8 million in his baseball career, according to Baseball Almanac.
 He played in one World Series in 1992 and his top salary season was in 1995 with the Reds when he made $3.66 million.

 In 1989, Sanders married Carolyn Chambers and had two children with her before divorcing in 1998.
 His children from that marriage were his son Deion Sanders Jr. and Deiondra Sanders.

 He was married again in 1999 to Pilar Biggers, who became Pilar Sanders when they tied the knot, having three children with her before a divorce in 2011.
 The children he had with her are sons Shilo Sanders and Shedeur Sanders, along with a daughter Shelomi Sanders.
 He currently lives in Texas with his girlfriend, Tracey Edmonds, who he has been with since 2012.

 Deion Sanders has been an entertainer, even when he was on the field.
 So transitioning to television was natural for the superstar.